 Assuming the beneficiary is a financially responsible adult, you may name the beneficiary as trustee of his/her own Dynasty Trust and allow the beneficiary to manage and invest trust property for his/her own benefit.
 Typically, the trust permits distributions of trust income and principal only to the extent needed for the health, support, maintenance, and education of the beneficiary or his or her family.
 The beneficiary may also receive distributions to start a business or make an investment.
 If the beneficiary is not responsible, the grantor can select a relative, friend, corporate, or other independent trustee to manage the trust and make distributions to the beneficiary.

 Are Dynasty Trusts too good to be true?

 The benefits of a Dynasty Trust are potentially enormous, and such an arrangement can perpetuate control and flexibility to the degree desired.
 Many clients wonder how this can be possible, why the IRS has not challenged this idea, and why they have not heard about this before.
 The truth is that this technique has been around for decades.
 As the exemptions have increased and as society has become more litigious, these trusts are gaining popularity.
 Because the technique depends on successfully threading a course through extremely complex income and estate tax rules and because the arrangement may last for several generations, it must be carefully thought through and drafted.

 How do I get started setting up a Dynasty Trust for my children and their descendants?

-The first step is to contact one of the attorneys in Helsell Fetterman’s Estate Planning and Probate Group.
+The first step is to contact one of the attorneys in Helsell Fetterman’s estate planning department.
 We will send you some background information and an initial questionnaire to get you started with the process.
 We will then set up a time to discuss your family circumstances, specific estate planning goals, and tax concerns.